sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 `EvolveScalarAdvectionKuzmin2D` executable.
 This is a simple test problem that rotates a set of geometric shapes with uniform angular velocity, which can be used to evaluate how well a numerical code can handle discontinuities stably over time.
-Inside the container build this executable and make a new directory `runs2` where you will run it.
-Also copy the default input file in `tests/InputFiles/ScalarAdvection/Kuzmin2D.yaml` to this new `runs2` directory.
+Inside the container make a new directory `/work/runs2` where you will run it.
+Also copy the default input file in `/work/spectre/tests/InputFiles/ScalarAdvection/Kuzmin2D.yaml` to this new `/work/runs2` directory.

 ### Changing the Default Input File